United States of America

 Dirt Road Hills, West Virginia © Mike Norton

-In this region, the profound impact of the state's controversial coal mining industry, on both West Virginia's heritage as well as its environment, is evident.
+In this region, the profound impact of the state's controversial coal mining industry, on both West Virginia's heritage and its environment, is evident.
 Visitors might tour coal mines with former miners, and witness the effects of mountaintop removal, a method of mining in which hundreds of vertical feet are literally blasted away.
 Fortunately, West Virginia's natural beauty seems incapable of being quashed, as illustrated by the serenity of the central mountain lakes region and the rolling country of the eastern panhandle.

 For those visitors who might grow weary of one scenic vista after another, West Virginia does have its busier spots, including the state capital of Charleston in the south, a heavily industrialized city, which also hosts the West Virginia Symphony Orchestra.
-But the best of West Virginia's 'cosmopolitan' life lies in the many unique towns nestled throughout its mountains.
-There is Berkeley Springs, with its calming mineral baths and rows of antique shops; funky Shepherdstown, with its university scene and creative vibe; Hinton, a quintessential rail town with a collection of historic buildings; and Harpers Ferry, a must for history buffs.
+But the best of West Virginia's 'cosmopolitan' life lies in the many unique towns found throughout its mountains.
+There is Berkeley Springs, with its calming mineral baths and rows of antique shops; funky Shepherdstown, with its university scene and creative buzz; Hinton, a quintessential rail town with a collection of historic buildings; and Harpers Ferry, a must for history buffs.
 Situated along the Potomac and Shenandoah Rivers, Harpers Ferry, which played a pivotal role during the Civil War, is the most visited tourist destination in West Virginia.